dataunitylab/jsonoid-discovery/README.md

 [![codecov](https://codecov.io/gh/michaelmior/jsonoid-discovery/branch/main/graph/badge.svg?token=VhcWABnQhU)](https://codecov.io/gh/michaelmior/jsonoid-discovery)

 Schema discovery for JSON Schema draft 2019-09 using monoids.
+The goal of JSONoid is to produce a useful JSON Schema from a collection of JSON documents.
+For an idea of what JSONoid does, you can view [example schemas with their corresponding datasets](https://michaelmior.github.io/jsonoid-discovery/schemas/).

 Currently this package uses unreleased code via GitHub Packages.
 Although all the code is public, you must [create a personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).